Selkʼnam people: Selknam genocide

 Two Christian missions were established to preach to the Selkʼnam.
 They were intended to provide housing and food for the natives, but closed due to the small number of Selkʼnam remaining; they had numbered in the thousands before Western colonization, but by the early twentieth century only a few hundred remained.

 Alejandro Cañas estimated that in 1896 there was a population of 3,000 Selkʼnam.
 Martín Gusinde, an Austrian priest and ethnologist who studied them in the early 20th century, wrote in 1919 that only 279 Selkʼnam remained.
 In 1945 the Salesian missionary, Lorenzo Massa, counted 25.
-In May 1974, Ángela Loij, the last known Selkʼnam of non-mixed ancestry, died.

-Studies

-The Selkʼnam were studied by anthropologists such as Martin Gusinde and Anne Chapman in the 20th century.
+Anthropologist Anne Chapman worked with two women whose parents were both Selkʼnam and had lived tribally in their childhood, Ángela Loij and Lola Kiepja.
+She considered the Selk'nam to be extinct after May 1974, when Ángela Loji died.
+Virginia Choquintel, a woman with Selkʼnam parents who lived in the Salesian mission and was unaware of her indigenous identity, died in 1999; the press referred to her as "the last Selkʼnam".
+This rhetoric has been criticized as representing mixed Selkʼnam as not truly indigenous, and denying their existence and need for political and legal recognition.

 Current status

-First flag created by women and children survivors at the Dawson Salesian mission, early 1900's.
+First flag created by women and children survivors at the Dawson Salesian mission, early 1900s.
 Also later adopted by the Corporación Selkʼnam in Chile.

 Flag used by the Telkacher Chilean Selkʼnam community.

 Comunidad Rafaela Ishton was formed in the 1980s to fight for recognition and the rights of Selkʼnam in Argentina, and in 1994 were recognised as an Indigenous people by the government.
 In 1998, the provincial Legislature of Tierra del Fuego recognised a treaty signed in 1925 between the president of Argentina, Marcelo Torcuato de Alvear, and the Selkʼnam people.
 Law 405 restored 35,000 hectares of 45,000 designated in the treaty to the Selkʼnam people, with the remaining 10,000 hectares retained for the future establishment of the municipality of Tolhuin.

 The 2010 National Population Census in Argentina revealed the existence of 2,761 people who recognised themselves as Selkʼnam throughout the country, 294 of them in the province of Tierra del Fuego, Antarctica and South Atlantic Islands.

 In the 2017 Chilean census 1,144 people declared themselves to be Selkʼnam.
 The descendants of the previously considered extinct Selkʼnam people are in the process of cultural reappropriation and recreation and do not consider themselves or their people as extinct.
 The Corporación Selkʼnam campaigned for an amendment to Indigenous Law 19.253, and on 27 June 2020 the Chamber of Deputies of Chile adjusted the law, recognizing the Selkʼnam as one of the Indigenous peoples of Chile.
 Then on 5 September 2023 the National Congress of Chile recognised the Selk’nam as one of the 11 original peoples of Chile, accepting them as a living community of Chile.
 Members of parliament issued a statement declaring their regret over the role the Chilean and Argentinean states played in the massacres of Indigenous people.